Checklists Overview

 Enter the Group name, then click [Save].

-- Continue Step 4 until all questions have been added for the relevant Group.
-If a new group of questions is needed, repeat Steps 1-4.
+Continue entering all questions for the relevant Group.
+If a new group of questions is needed, repeat Steps 1-2.

 Once the checklist is completed successfully and you are ready to begin using it, click [Activate].
 This will activate the checklist.